TEFL vs CELTA vs TESOL?

 TESOL (Teaching English to Speakers of Other Languages) is another umbrella term exactly like TEFL, just used in certain countries such as Australia.
 TESOL also encompasses many different certificates from many different providers.

-The difficulty with TEFL is that there are so many different certificates, courses, and providers that it can be challenging to ensure the one you choose is of a good quality.
+The difficulty and confusion with TEFL/TESOL is that there are so many different certificates, courses, and providers that it can be challenging to ensure the one you choose is of a good quality.
 Some courses will be online only, some will be in-person only, and some will be a blended option.
-There are part-time and full-time, 20 hours all the way to 160+ hour courses.
+There are part-time and full-time, 20 hours all the way to 160+ hour courses completed in 1 week up to 20+ weeks.

-Importantly, every single Cambridge CELTA and Trinity TESOL course is moderated by external Cambridge or Trinity assessors.
-A Cambridge assessor flies out to every single CELTA course near the end of the 4 weeks and interviews trainees and trainers.
+Importantly, every single Cambridge CELTA and SIT TESOL course is moderated by external Cambridge or SIT assessors.
+A Cambridge assessor attends every single CELTA course near the end of the 4 weeks (or 10 weeks if part-time) and interviews the trainees and the trainers.

-If you opt for an online certificate or one from a less well-known provider, you run the risk that it won’t be sufficient for a job in many countries.
+If you opt for a certificate from a less well-known provider, you run the risk that it won’t be sufficient for a job in many countries.
 Often times these teachers are forced into doing a better course later.

-This isn’t to say that there are no other quality TEFL certificates outside of the CELTA and Trinity TESOL, but these two are by far the most recognized worldwide.
-Simply put, the Cambridge CELTA and Trinity TESOL are the only TEFL/TESOL certificates that can get you an English teaching job anywhere.
+This isn’t to say that there are no other quality TEFL certificates outside of the CELTA and SIT TESOL, but these two are by far the most recognized worldwide.
+Simply put, the Cambridge CELTA and SIT TESOL are the only TEFL/TESOL certificates that can get you an English teaching job anywhere.

 We wrote an article on why Thailand is a great location to do your TEFL course, but that doesn’t mean there aren’t other great places too.
 A few things to consider when choosing where to do the course: